DeepF02/Joomla_tempx_plugin/README.md

 # Joomla_plugin
-Joomla Plugin which converts user input text to Headline (h1) tag.
+Joomla Plugin adds the user input to headline

 ## How to install it?
 Clone the repository into your Local Machine